-Insider lists need to be kept for five years from the date on which they are drawn up or updated.
+Insider lists need to be kept by issuers, or any person acting on their account or behalf, for a period of at least five years from the date on which they are drawn up or updated.

-Disclosure of Dealings by "Persons Discharging Managerial Responsibilities" х.
+x.
+Disclosure of Dealings by "Persons Discharging Managerial Responsibilities" ("PDMRs")